Azure/acs-engine/docs/kubernetes/windows-details.md

 # More on Windows and Kubernetes

 If you're trying to deploy Kubernetes with Windows the first time, be sure to check out the [quick start](windows.md) first.
-If you're looking for more details on deployments, examples or troubleshooting read on.
+If you're looking for more details on deployments, examples or troubleshooting &mdash; read on.

 ## Customizing Windows deployments

 ACS-Engine allows a lot more customizations available in the [docs](../), but here are a few important ones you should know for Windows deployments.
-Each of these are extra parameters you can add into the ACS-Engine apimodel file (such as kubernetes-windows.json from the quick start) before running `acs-engine generate`
+Each of these are extra parameters you can add into the ACS-Engine apimodel file (such as `kubernetes-windows.json` from the quick start) before running `acs-engine generate`.

 ### Changing the OS disk size

-The Windows Server deployments default to 30GB for the OS drive (C:), which is not enough to pull multiple `microsoft/windowsservercore` based containers.
+The Windows Server deployments default to 30GB for the OS drive (C:), which is not enough to pull multiple `microsoft/windowsservercore`-based containers.
 It's easiest to start with 128GB, then see what your usage is over time before shrinking it down.
 You can change this size by adding `osDiskSizeGB` under the `agentPoolProfiles`, such as:

 ```json
 "agentPoolProfiles": [